VISITING THE NORTH OF THE PHILIPPINES

 Starting off with this beautiful location, only a 2.5-3 hours bus drive from Manila.
 All buses heading out to Baguio, Sagada or Ilocos stop at Tarlac – which is where the trek to the mountain begins.
 This stunning volcano last erupted in 1991, the 2nd strongest terrestrial eruption of the 20th century, which changed the surrounding landscape considerably.
 These changes can be seen to this very day, creating one of the most picturesque and unique places in the Philippines.

-The climb to the crater involves an hour long 4×4 drive, then another 40 minutes or so of climbing by foot.
+The climb to the crater involves an hour-long 4×4 drive, then another 40 minutes or so of climbing by foot.
 It’s one of the most rewarding hikes in the country, especially considering how easy and quick it is.
 If you have the time, consider camping at the summit because the sunrise is absolutely spectacular.
 In any case, visiting Pinatubo can easily be accomplished as a day trip out of Manila, or as a 1 day stop on your way up north.
+You may check this cool tour for this destination.

 Sagada and the Rice Terraces